wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 them.
 In particular, packages published to PyPI must not rely on plugins that need to be installed from other indexes

 Plugins are implemented as Python modules.
 The API specified in this PEP can either be implemented as top-level attributes and functions, or as members of a class.
-In the latter case, the class is instantiated prior to accessing them.
+In the latter case, they must be either static or class methods.

 #### API endpoint